 Valentine Primary School

-Valentine will be at the heart of the community.
-All members of our school community will be proud members of Team Valentine and will uphold the school’s inclusive ethos.
-They will commit to learning and therefore will be active participants in our personal growth.
-All team members will be creative thinkers and learners, who solve problems and are fully prepared to take on the challenge of the jobs of tomorrow.
-Team members will be inspired to lead fulfilled lives with positive relationships and will have the self-confidence and motivation to achieve their dreams.
-All members will embody the school values: aspiration, confidence and empathy.
-The team will be guided by a strong and true moral compass.
-The school will be a happy, safe environment which exudes positive energy.
+Valentine is at the heart of the community.
+All members of our school community are proud members of Team Valentine and uphold the school’s inclusive ethos.
+They commit to learning and therefore are active participants in their personal growth.
+All team members are creative thinkers and learners, who solve problems and are fully prepared to take on the challenge of the jobs of tomorrow.
+Team members are inspired to lead fulfilled lives with positive relationships and have the self-confidence and motivation to achieve their dreams.
+All members embody the school values of: aspiration, confidence and empathy (ACE).
+The team are guided by a strong and true moral compass.
+The school is a happy, safe environment which exudes positive energy.

-Based on the context of our school and the needs of our community, we have developed a creative, project-based curriculum that inspires and engages our learners and builds cultural capital.
-It is centred around our core values:
+Based on the context of our school and the needs of our community, we have developed a creative, project based curriculum that inspires and engages our learners and builds cultural capital.
+It is centred around our core values (ACE):

 Every aspect of our curriculum embodies these values – in the classroom, the corridor, the playground.
 Our school curriculum allows children to be safe and happy in school and understand how to keep themselves and others safe.
 It raises the aspirations of our learners by offering a range of experiences: each child will aim to complete their ’50 things to do before I am 11 ¾ booklet’ in their 7 years at Valentine.
 It also enables them to cultivate an awareness of, and interest in, the world around them.
 We provide children with the subject specific vocabulary and knowledge that allows them to build links and enhance learning.
 Learners take pride in their work and challenge themselves to do better.